If you can walk, you can dance. If you can talk, you can sing.

-We have been singing together since 2002 and currently are about 70 voices strong.
+We have been singing together since 2002 and currently are about 60 voices strong.
 We welcome more voices to join us!

-We welcome all singers!
-Please do not let funding issues discourage you from joining us.
+Do not let funding issues discourage you from joining us.
 Financial assistance levels are shown on the registration form; all that is required is for you to indicate which level you require assistance.
 No questions or proof of need is required.
 At the present time, twnety percent of our members are receiving some level of financial assistance.
 We want your voice to be heard; so please come join us in song!

 And finally, an inspirational quote from Karleena

 "The Energy Space We Hold Together—Singing in harmony is wonderful training for living life.
 Singing in harmony asks you to hold your part in completeness while listening in conscious awareness to others.
 Disharmony grows from either too much or too little 'ego', let's call it.
 From either too much or too little sense of oneself.
 Either, from a sense of self-importance that disregards (doesn't listen) to others, or from so little sense of self that listening to others becomes blocked in the process of trying to find where one is.
 Both of these, too much or too little sense of self, result in disharmony in the midst of life.

 "Harmony arises from holding your own space in conscious awareness and self-responsibility while staying in a willing state of awareness of life as it is around you.
 Singing in a chorus provides the opportunity to practice holding your part with the support of others singing your part with you.
 To grow in a harmonic sense of self, it is essential to have the support of others who can reflect back to you the part you have made an intention to hold.
 When you open yourself to that support, when you come into resonance with those close to you who reflect back to you your intentions in life (your part in the chorus), then it becomes easier to continue to hold your part in the midst of the seemingly complicated structure of the whole of life (the chorus) as it manifests itself in any given moment."